redis/node-redis/README.md

 Sweeten up the syntax to support variable arguments.

+Stream binary data into and out of Redis.

 ## Also

 Redis is pretty great.
 This library still needs a lot of work, but it is useful for many things.
 Patches welcome.